+Building homes the Hastoe way means maintaining high standards at every stage of development.
+We always develop homes above building regulations and always aim to reduce carbon emissions and increase sustainability.
 The Hastoe Way is underpinned by our New-Build Standard, which sets out the key elements that are now a minimum requirement for all our new homes.
-The Standard outlines what our development partners can expect from us, but also what we expect from them.

 There are 8 key elements to our New-Build Standard.
 These are: